 - Removal of all Incompletes from Academic Record – Students cannot sit for the Comprehensive Exam unless they have removed all Incompletes (‘I’) from their academic record.

-- Completion of Comprehensive Exam Application Form – Students cannot sit for the Comprehensive Exam unless they have completed and submitted the Request To Take Comprehensive Exam Form via e-mail or fax (205.348.2161) to Vanessa Williams at email@example.com
+- Completion of Comprehensive Exam Application Form – Students cannot sit for the Comprehensive Exam unless they have completed and submitted the Request To Take Comprehensive Exam Form via e-mail or fax (205.348.2161) to Kimberly West at email@example.com.

 IV.
 Doctoral Residency Requirement